hahaTT0902/AiRowing/README.md

-# 🚣‍♀️ AiRowing: AI Rowing Technique Analysis System
+# 🚣‍♀️ GROWin: AI Rowing Technique Analysis System

-**AiRowing** is an AI-powered system that recognizes and analyzes rowing movements in real time.
+**GROWin** is an AI-powered system that recognizes and analyzes rowing movements in real time.
 It tracks and visualizes key motion metrics — such as leg, back, and hand movement phases — and provides feedback on rowing form and timing.

 > ⚠️ **Work In Progress**: This project is actively under development.
 Core functions are working, but features are being refined and expanded.
 Stay tuned!